isomerpages/moe-pasirrissec/pages/Announcements.md

 description: ""
 variant: markdown
 ---
+#### Collection of School Graduation Certificate (SGC) for 2023 Cohort
+Students from 2023 Sec 4 NA, Sec 4 Exp and Sec 5NT cohorts may collect their SGC from the school General Office during office hours.

 #### Launch of Subject Combination Microsite

 The Sec 3 Subject Combination 2025 allows students to choose subject combinations based on academic merit and interest.
 The microsite serves as a one-stop resource for students and parents, providing details on subject combinations, eligibility criteria, post-secondary education pathways, and the Subject Allocation Exercise timeline.